-The Sharecropper Program is our major service and outreach program.
-Working in partnership with AS Galten Farms of Durham we have a field planted with a crop, the proceeds when harvested go to the Canadian Foodgrains Bank.
-Now in its 25th year, The Bethesda/Galten Farms Sharecropper Program is a partnership with a member of the local agricultural community (AS Galten Farms), a local Christian congregation (Bethesda Lutheran Church-Unionville), and YOU (the sharecropper).
+The Sharecropper Program was our major service and outreach program for 25 years.
+Working in partnership with AS Galten Farms of Durham we had a field planted with a crop, the proceeds when harvested go to the Canadian Foodgrains Bank.
+The Bethesda/Galten Farms Sharecropper Program was a partnership with a member of the local agricultural community (AS Galten Farms), a local Christian congregation (Bethesda Lutheran Church-Unionville), and YOU (the sharecropper).

 How Sharecropping Works

-Through charitable donations, sharecroppers contribute financially to half of the initial input costs of crop planting, (this year – a field of soybeans).
+Through charitable donations, sharecroppers contribute financially to half of the initial input costs of crop planting.
 In the late summer or fall, the crop is harvested, weighed, and sold.
 The revenue generated from the crop is split equally between the farmer and the Foodgrains Bank.

 The Best News